Learning Outcomes

 - Defendant’s knowledge of the contract.

-- Intentional and improper interference by the defendant inducing breach or making performance impossible.
+- Intentional and improper interference by the defendant that induces breach, termination, or nonperformance.

 - Actual breach or disruption of the contract.